 Before I go into the Step by Step Tutorial on “How to Set-Up your New Blog”, I want to clarify three points where I notice a lot of confusion from Newbie Bloggers.

-A running Blog which you can monetize is made up of three things, your 1) Domain Name, 2) Hosting and 3) Content Management System (CMS).
+A running Blog that you can monetize is made up of three things, your 1) Domain Name, 2) Hosting and 3) Content Management System (CMS).

 Alright, don’t freak out!
 You can set up these three things together in 10-15min!
 I am covering it in the tutorial below!